hectorzin/botaffiumeiro/README.md

 $ docker start botaffiumeiro
 ```

+Once configured and running, the bot will detect Affiliate links in any group it's added to and replace them with your affiliate links, making it easy to earn commissions from shared products.

 ### Manual Installation

 To ensure that the bot works correctly, you need to install Python and the required libraries.